RogerioBlanco/PixelCanvasBot/README.md

 This strategy will walk the next pixel to be painted randomly from the chosen origin.
 There may be performance issues with large images.

 * [optional] **--mode_defensive**           is a flag to control what the bot will do after finishing a stragtegy.
-For example with `--draw_strategy linear --mode_defensive False` the bot will not begin again at the start when it finishes iterating through the template onece.
+For example with `--draw_strategy linear --mode_defensive False` the bot will not begin again at the start when it finishes iterating through the template once.
 Usage: `--mode_defensive {True|False}` Default: True

 * [optional] **--proxy_url**                is a proxy you want the bot to use.
 Usage: `--proxy_url <address>:<port>` Note: many proxys are detected and blocked by pixelcanvas.io j